 When finished unwinding your flying lines, make sure the lines have a little tension to straighten them out.
-Place your bar flat on the ground with the correct side up (orange colour on the left).
+Place your bar flat on the ground with the correct side up (red colour on the left).
 Make sure all leader lines are untangled and not hooking behind any part of the bar.

 Walk back toward the kite with the lines between your fingers, to remove any twist or tangles.
-Place the lines flat on the ground in a straight line along the trailing edge of the kite.
+Place the lines flat on the ground in a straight line.

-Attach the flying lines one by one starting at the upwind tip.
-Use larkshead knots to secure the flying lines to the bridle loops.
+Attach the flying lines one by one using larkshead knots.

-LARKSHEAD KNOTS
+LARKSHEAD KNOT